County Kerry: Kingdom of Ireland

 Gallarus Oratory near Dingle, which dates back to the 6th century.

 Little Skellig, as seen from Skellig Michael.

 In 1580, during the Second Desmond Rebellion, one of the most infamous massacres of the Sixteenth century, the Siege of Smerwick, took place at Dún an Óir near Ard na Caithne (Smerwick) at the tip of the Dingle Peninsula.
 The 600-strong Italian, Spanish and Irish papal invasion force of James Fitzmaurice Fitzgerald was besieged by the English forces and massacred.

 In 1588, when the fleet of the Spanish Armada in Ireland were returning to Spain during stormy weather, many of its ships sought shelter at the Blasket Islands and some were wrecked.

 During the Nine Years' War, Kerry was again the scene of conflict, as the O'Sullivan Beare clan joined the rebellion.
 In 1602 their castle at Dunboy was besieged and taken by English troops.
 Donal O'Sullivan Beare, in an effort to escape English retribution and to reach his allies in Ulster, marched all the clan's members and dependants to the north of Ireland.
 Due to harassment by hostile forces and freezing weather, very few of the 1,000 O'Sullivans who set out reached their destination.

 In the aftermath of the War, much of the native owned land in Kerry was confiscated and given to English settlers or 'planters'.
 The head of the MacCarthy Mor family, Florence MacCarthy was imprisoned in London and his lands were divided between his relatives and colonists from England, such as the Browne family.

 In the 1640s Kerry was engulfed by the Irish Rebellion of 1641, an attempt by Irish Catholics to take power in the Protestant Kingdom of Ireland.
 The rebellion in Kerry was led by Donagh McCarthy, 1st Viscount Muskerry.
 His son the Earl of Clancarty held the county during the subsequent Irish Confederate Wars and his forces were among the last to surrender to the Cromwellian conquest of Ireland in 1652.
 The last stronghold to fall was Ross Castle, near Killarney.

 The Famine

 In the 18th and 19th centuries Kerry became increasingly populated by poor tenant farmers, who came to rely on the potato as their main food source.
 As a result, when the potato crop failed in 1845, Kerry was very hard hit by the Great Irish Famine of 1845–49.
 In the wake of the famine, many thousands of poor farmers emigrated to seek a better life in America and elsewhere.
 Kerry was to remain a source of emigration until recent times (up to the 1980s).
 The earliest criminal gang in USA were the Kerryonians.
 Another long term consequence of the famine was the Land War of the 1870s and 1880s, in which tenant farmers agitated, sometimes violently, for better terms from their landlords.

+The population of Kerry dropped significantly during the Famine, with a 19% drop in population during the Census of 1841 and 1851.